Tornado climatology: Seasonality

-The time of year is a big factor in the intensity and frequency of tornadoes.
+The time of year is a major factor in the intensity and frequency of tornadoes.
 On average, in the United States as a whole, the month with the most tornadoes is in May, followed by the months June, April, and July.
 There is no "tornado season" though, as tornadoes, including violent tornadoes and major outbreaks, can and do occur anywhere at any time of year if favorable conditions develop.
 Major tornado outbreaks have occurred every month of the year.

-The reason for the peak period for tornado formation in North America being skewed toward spring has much to do with temperature patterns in the U.S. Tornadoes often form when cool, polar air traveling southeastward from the Rockie Mountains overrides warm, moist, unstable Gulf of Mexico air in the eastern states.
+The reason for the peak period for tornado formation in North America being skewed toward spring has much to do with temperature patterns in the U.S. Tornadoes often form when cool, polar air traveling southeastward from the Rocky Mountains overrides warm, moist, unstable Gulf of Mexico air in the eastern states.
 Tornadoes tend to be commonly found in front of a cold front, along with heavy rains, hail, and damaging winds.
 Since both warm and cold major weather patterns collide in Spring, the conflict between the two air masses tends to the formation of tornado producing storms and supercells.
 As the weather warms across the country, the occurrence of tornadoes spreads northward.
 There is a second active tornado season of the year that usually appears in late September to mid-November.
 Autumn, like spring, is a time of the year when warm weather frequently alternates with cold weather, especially in the Midwest; but the season is not as active as it is during the springtime, and tornado frequencies are higher along the Atlantic coastal plain.
 On average, there are around 294 tornadoes throughout the United States during May, and as many as 543 tornadoes have been reported in May alone (in 2003).
 The months with the fewest tornadoes are usually December and January, although major tornado outbreaks can and sometimes do occur even in those months.
 In general, in the Midwestern and Plains states, springtime (especially the month of May) is the most active season for tornadoes, while in the far northern states (like Minnesota and Wisconsin), the peak tornado season is usually in the summer months (June and July).
 In the colder late autumn and winter months (from early December to late February), tornado activity is generally limited to the southern states, where warm Gulf of Mexico air can penetrate.

 July is the peak month in Austria, Finland, and Germany.